Akash-Hajare/SearchEngine/README.md

 # Serving search results
 - When a user enters a query or keywords, the search engine retrieve and present a list of relevant 30 results in table having name (title) and hyperlinks in response to the query.
+- It also stores users search query or keywords in history table.
+So that user can easily find history of keywords which they search in past.